 Visit the Student Aid Office page for information about student loans.

 Graduate Cost of Attendance

 Information about the cost of Graduate tuition and fees can be found Here.

 Please note that as our M.S.
 SLP program’s instruction is fully on-campus, the Cyber Graduate tuition rate does not apply.

 Graduate assistants at the University of Montevallo are students first and employees second.
 They have as their primary focus advanced study and ultimately the completion of a graduate degree.
 Therefore, the services they provide as graduate assistants should complement professional development in their chosen fields of study.

-The Graduate Assistant (GA) will be paid up to $1,300 for the 1st year Fall semester depending on hours worked.
-Renewal for the following semester (1st year Spring) is dependent on quality of performance during the Fall semester and maintenance of 3.0 GPA.
+The Graduate Assistant (GA) will be paid $12.75/hr with a typical workload of up to 10 hours per week the 1st Fall semester of the program.
+Renewal for the following semester (1st year Spring) is dependent on the quality of performance during the Fall semester and maintenance of 3.0 GPA.
 The GA must maintain documentation of work with individual faculty/staff members on a weekly basis.
-The GA will receive a pay check bi-weekly from the University and will need to complete a weekly timesheet.
+The GA will receive a paycheck bi-weekly from the University and will need to complete a weekly timesheet.